matklad/once_cell/README.md

 }
 ```

-If you want slightly sweeter syntax, we have macros as well!
+If you want slightly sweeter syntax, we have macros too!

 ```rust
 static HASHMAP: Lazy<HashMap<u32, &'static str>> = sync_lazy! {